Confetti on the steps outside Leeds Civic Hall

 What if Our Venue Doesn’t Allow Confetti?

 Don’t be disheartened!
 There are plenty of other creative alternatives to confetti, my favourite option is bubbles.
-Everyone loves a go with a bubble machine!
+Everyone wants a go with a bubble machine!

 Bubble exit at wedding